 Patients are allowed one support person in the ER.

-The visitor policy allows one designated support person per patient in inpatient and outpatient settings with the exception for patients on 2 South, 4 Medical and CCU and the ER.
+The visitor policy allows one designated support person per patient in inpatient and outpatient settings.
 The support person should call 2 South, 4 Medical and CCU in advance to determine whether their loved one can have a visitor.
 There are no support person visits for people with COVID-19 or who are PUI (person under investigation), unless it is end of life.
-No visitors in the ER.

-Visit the COVID-19 FORMS to download a form to complete in advance of your test in the Respiratory Clinic (200 Dettro Drive, Mattoon) to help speed up the process.
+Visit the COVID-19 FORMS to download a form to complete in advance of your test in the Matttoon Walk-In Clinic (200 Dettro Drive, Mattoon) to help speed up the process.
 You may also download and complete a form to have your results faxed to a specific designation.
 Please give this form to the screener.
 There is also a link in the right hand navigation.